dev-paulL/intro-section-with-dropdown-navigation/README.md

 ## My process

 - Analyzed the screenshots _(design folder)_ to determine how to structure the page, and how much time I would take to replicate it.
-- Started with the mobile design since it looked less complex, then implemented its basic navigation menu.
+- Read the *style-guide.md* & started with the mobile design since it looked less complex, then implemented its basic navigation menu.
 - Implemented the dropdown menus.

 - After completing the mobile version, modified the different elements to ensure my desktop version matched the screenshots.

+- Reviewed my code, improved its quality and added some comments.

+- Tested on multiple devices and screen-sizes to make sure everything works fine.

 ### Built with